umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 - Repayment amounts for open borrow positions increases by a borrowed-token-specific interest rate
 - Open borrow positions are checked to see if they fall below liquidation threshold

-The `umee/x/leverage` module keeper will be responsible for remembering each open borrow position.
+The `umee/x/leverage` module will be responsible for remembering each open borrow position.
 If the same user account opens multiple borrow positions in the same token denomination, the second position simply increases the amount of the first.

 Additionally it has been discussed that, rather than an account's specific uToken denoms being tied to specific borrow positions, the sum of all borrow positions and collateral uTokens related to an account is used to check the account's overcollateralization levels and mark its positions for liquidation.